 Todd Fluck will be performing your treatment.
 You can read more about him here.

 Strive for 8 hours of sleep per night.

-Eat a well-balanced diet of whole foods, fruits, veges and as little processed food as possible.
+Eat a well-balanced diet of whole foods, fruits, and veggies, and as little processed food as possible.

-Avoid sugary drinks, alcoholic beverages, foods and cigarettes as much as possible.
+Avoid sugary drinks, alcoholic beverages, processed foods, and cigarettes as much as possible.
 These harm the overall health and immunity of your body.

-Monitor your “self-talk”.
-Make sure your thoughts are healthy and positive.
+Monitor your “self-talk,” making sure your thoughts are healthy and positive.